 Radiofrequency Ablation (RFA)

-RFA is very similar to EVLA in that involves heating the Saphenous Veins from within.
-As such, it is also performed under local anaesthetic with no scarring or downtime.
-Generally speaking, patients will experience less discomfort with RFA than EVLA as the vein is heated a lot gently with the use of Electromagnetic Waves instead of Laser Energy.
+Radiofrequency ablation is very similar to EVLA in that involves heating the saphenous veins from within.
+It is also performed under local anaesthetic with no scarring or downtime.
+Generally speaking, patients will experience less discomfort with RFA than EVLA as the vein is heated more gently with the use of electromagnetic waves instead of laser energy.